resorzz/Java-Calculator/README.md

 1. **Basic Operations**: Click number buttons and operators (+, -, ×, ÷)
 2. **Calculate**: Press the equals button (=) to get results
-3. **History**: Click any previous calculation in the history panel to reuse its result
+3. **History**: Click any previous calculation in the history panel to reuse its result.
+History retains the past 300 operations, if you click in the result of them, it will move to the main display.
 4. **Clear**: Use 'C' to clear everything or 'Del' to delete the last character
 5. **Sign Toggle**: Use '±' to change the sign of the current number